 A key aspect of the Grammar Stream curriculum is that students will study two languages from Year 7 onwards: Spanish, as well as either French or Mandarin.
 We believe that the ability to communicate with others around the world will be vital for success in a twenty-first century world.
 In addition, a focus on languages will help to build a greater cultural understanding and will maximise students' opportunities to work and study abroad in the future.
 Please see our website for more information.

 Criterion Offers

-CLA priority 0 offers
+CLA priority 1 offer

-Exceptional need 4 offers
+Exceptional need 0 offers

-Siblings 32 offers
+Siblings 33 offers

-Distance 136 offers, last offer up to 5.056 miles straight-line distance
+Distance 126 offers, last offer up to 1.952 miles straight-line distance